user_image

 It is important to be clear about what VirtualStaff.ph is not.

-The staff work inside your business, follow your systems and processes, and operate as part of your internal team.
+Your staff then plug into your real estate operation, follow your systems and processes, and support your team as part of the normal workday.

 That is why VirtualStaff.ph is a structured offshore staffing company, not a platform where businesses are left to figure everything out themselves.